shaunreichman/investment_tracker/docs/TAX_STATEMENT_IMPLEMENTATION_GUIDE.md

 **Note**: As we implement each feature, we will update this guide by checking off completed tasks (`[ ]` → `[x]`) and adding any new insights or requirements discovered during implementation.
 This ensures the guide remains accurate and serves as a living document of our progress.

 **Latest Update**: Step 1 (Backend API Enhancement) completed.
 Step 2A (Core Template Addition) completed.
 Step 2B (Advanced Form Features) completed.
 Step 3 (Form Layout - Phase 1) completed.
 Step 4 (Testing and Validation) completed.
 All core functionality tested and working.
 Phase 1 implementation complete.
-Ready for Phase 2 enhancements when needed.
+Phase 2 tasks parked for later implementation.

 ### Current Status
 - **Phase 1**: Complete ✅ (All steps completed)